Tipping points & feedback loops

 The above definition suggests a more general definition: The tipping point of a system is when a property of the system exceeds a critical value, and this excess triggers a self-amplifying feedback loop that increases the excess of this property.

-Conclusion: Shoving the planet past tipping points
+Conclusion: We are shoving the planet past tipping points

-Conclusion: We risk escalating global heating
+Conclusion: We risk irreversible global heating

 A discussion informed by the maths of a toppling block